pytorch/vision/references/depth/stereo/README.md

 }
 ```

+### Concerns when training

+# Disparity scaling

 We encourage users to be aware of the aspect-ratio and disparity scale they are targetting when doing any sort of training or fine-tuning.
 The model is highly sensitive to these two factors, as a consequence with naive multi-set fine-tuning one can achieve `0.2 mae` relatively fast.
+The top row contains a sample from `Sintel` whereas the bottom row one from `Middlebury`.

 ![Disparity](assets/Disparity%20domain%20drift.jpg)

+From left to right (`left_image`, `right_image`, `valid_mask`, `valid_mask & ground_truth`, `prediction`).
+Darker is further away, lighter is closer.
+In the case of `Sintel` which is more closely aligned to the original distribution of `CREStereo` we notice that the model accurately predicts the background scale whereas in the case of `Middlebury2014` it cannot correcly estimate the continous disparity.
+Notice that the frame composition is similar for both examples.
+The blue skybox in the `Sintel` scene behaves similarly to the `Middlebury` black background.
+However, because the `Middlebury` samples comes from an extremly large scene the crop size of `384x512` does not correctly capture the general training distribution.